ishannkc/OS-Algorithm-Simulations/README.md

 # Operating Systems Lab — CPU Scheduling and Page Replacement (Python)

-Beginner-friendly, standalone simulators for common OS algorithms for the labwork of Operating Systems coursework.
+Simulators for common OS algorithms implemented in Python for the Labwork of Operating Systems coursework

 ## Task 1 — CPU Scheduling